GuildCrafts/skills/A_TRAIL.md

-## Advanced Web App Architecture
+### Advanced Web App Architecture

 - [ ] webpack

-## Cutting Edge Web App Architecture
+### Cutting Edge Web App Architecture

 using sockets

+## Contribution

+Leave your trace!
+Please leave this trail better than when you found it.
+Please consider contributing:

+- links to resources that helped you
+- additional skills you learned along your way